Applications due: March 16 and August 1

 Only AAA members are eligible to apply for a grant.
 No individual or project will be funded two years in a row for an Education Outreach Grant or regular Research Meetings Outreach Grant.
 Members submitting separate proposals for the same meeting will be asked to consolidate their requests.

 Any AAA member interested in receiving an Outreach Grant should submit a proposal, not to exceed two pages, stating the goals and particulars of the project and the expected audience.
 Sources of matching funds or contributions from other societies should be indicated, along with an itemized budget detailing expenses for speaker travel, housing, on-site fees, and ancillary supplies or equipment.
 Also include details on how AAA might benefit from your program and how AAA support will be acknowledged.
 If you have received an AAA Outreach Grant in the past, you must provide details about the success of your earlier meeting or project.
 AAA support generally will not exceed $3,000 a year.
 Travel and housing expenses of the proposer will generally not be covered by the grant.
 A follow-up report on the meeting will be required in the format of an article to be published in the AAA Newsletter.
-Recipients will be asked to provide AAA with an electronic list of participants and to distribute or display appropriate AAA and Wiley information at their event, as requested.
+Recipients will be asked to provide AAA with an electronic list of participants and to distribute or display appropriate AAA information at their event, as requested.